Daniel de Bourg: Acting career

-In 2015, de Bourg signed with a TV, film and stage agent in London, and was cast in the Broadway transfer of Disney's Aladdin that opens at the Prince Edward Theatre in the West End in London, in 2016.
-He went on to play the principle role of Kassim from 2017 - 2019.
+In 2015, de Bourg signed with a TV, film and stage agent in London, and was cast in the Broadway transfer of Disney's Aladdin that opened at the Prince Edward Theatre in the West End in London, in 2016.
+He went on to play the principle role of Kassim from 2017 to 2019.

-In 2020 de Bourg was cast in the original cast in the West End of Pretty Woman the Musical at The Piccadilly Theatre covering both the leading role as Edward and supporting lead role as Stucky.
+In 2020 de Bourg was cast in the original cast in the West End of Pretty Woman the Musical at The Piccadilly Theatre covering both the leading role as Edward and the supporting lead role as Stucky.

-Daniel then moved into screen acting and was cast by Donald Glover in his US series 'Atlanta' in early 2021, appearing in the 3rd series as a poker playing German millionaire, Yonathan.
+De Bourg then moved into screen acting and was cast by Donald Glover in his US series Atlanta in early 2021, appearing in the 3rd series as a poker-playing German millionaire, Yonathan.

-Daniel was then cast by Hollywood director Martin Campbell (Casino Royale, Golden Eye, The Mask of Zoro, James Bond) in his new action thriller, 'MEMORY' starring Liam Neeson, Guy Pearce and Monica Bellucci.
+De Bourg was then cast by Hollywood director Martin Campbell in his action thriller, Memory starring Liam Neeson, Guy Pearce and Monica Bellucci.
 De Bourg stars as cut-throat lawyer Willam Borden.

 De Bourg has been filming in Morocco with October Films for their new TV series Colosseum in the lead role of Haterius and features in season 2 of Whitstable Pearl as troubled pilot Noah.

-Roles in SKY series 'COBRA', short films 'TICKET' and 'JUST PASSING' followed and are scheduled for release in 2023.